Notre-Dame of Paris

 The suggestion that rebuilding might deviate from the historic form of the roof and spire prompted fervent debate.
 While many emphasized the importance of recreating the well-known form of the cathedral in the cityscape, others favored the symbolic potential of a new, contemporary design for the roof and spire.
 The catastrophic event further underscored the importance of emergency preparedness and accurate risk assessment in the wake of other high-profile blazes including the Mackintosh Building of the Glasgow School of Art and the National Museum of Brazil in Rio de Janeiro.

 Today, the stability of the structure remains precarious.
-High heat causes chemical alteration to limestone that weakens it—but its extent at Notre-Dame is impossible to tell.
 Structural shoring has been installed throughout the shell of the building, while the disfigured remains of the scaffolding that had been installed for restoration prior to the fire will take many months to remove.
-At the same time, concerns for worker safety arising from the likely concentration of lead dust on the worksite mean that work must proceed at a slower pace.
-The process of salvage, planning, and rebuilding is sure to take years, before the beloved cathedral is returned to the community of worshippers, citizens, and other visitors.
-Notre-Dame of Paris has been included on the 2020 World Monuments Watch to lend moral support and solidarity to experts, workers, and the concerned public on the long road ahead.
+At the same time, concerns for worker safety arising from the likely concentration of lead dust around the area in need of repair means that work must proceed at a slower pace.
+The process of salvaging, planning, and rebuilding is sure to take years, delaying the return of this beloved cathedral to the community of worshippers, citizens, and other visitors.
+Notre-Dame of Paris was included on the 2020 World Monuments Watch to lend moral support and solidarity to experts, workers, and the concerned public on the long road ahead.